zhanqi-syt/one-element-inp-generator/README.md

 This repository, built with Python, aims to alleviate the tedium by providing a versatile tool for generating common one-element models.
 The repository supports various generation methods and types, allowing for efficient debugging and exploration of the impact of model parameters on mechanical descriptions.

-Explore the diverse capabilities of this repository to streamline your one element model generation process.
-Transform the mundane into the extraordinary with efficient, parameterized model generation.

 #### Generation Methods
 1. **Abaqus Python Script**
    - Generates CAE and INP files using an Abaqus Python script.